Salary and Budget Considerations

 There are no diocesan recommended salaries.
 However, it is highly recommended that each parish assess their needs and resources and develop a budget including salary and benefits that fits the overall parish budget and reflects the youth ministry needs of the parish.
 See our needs/resources assessment guide to help you consider budget needs.

-Tool for Computing Lay Salaries: You can use this tool for computing a lay faith formation director's salary - it easily translates into youth ministry.
-This was created by the DOSP Office of Faith Formation and has been adjusted to include 2020-2021 cost of living increases.
+Tool for Computing Lay Salaries: The diocese offers a tool for determining the salary for either a youth minister or faith formation director.
+This tool was created by the DOSP Office of Faith Formation for DREs and has been adapted for youth ministry leaders.
+It has also been adjusted to include 2020-2021 cost of living increases.
 Simply request the Excel file from the Office of Faith Formation (email@example.com) or Office of Youth Ministry (firstname.lastname@example.org).